 Asia is the largest continent in the world by a considerable margin, and rich in natural resources, such as

-petroleum, forest, fish, water, rice, copper and silver.
+petroleum, forest, fish, water, rice, copper, iron and silver.

 Manufacturing in Asia has traditionally been strongest in East- and SouthEast Asia, particularly in mainland China, Taiwan, South Korea, Japan, India, Philippines and Singapore.
 Japan and South Korea continue to dominate in the area of multi-national corporations, but increasingly mainland China and India are making significant inroads.
 Many companies from Europe, North America, South Korea and Japan have operations in Asia’s developing countries to take advantage of its abundant supply of cheap labor and relatively developed infrastructure.